DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Kai, can thee contact Jeanne behind?
 These ruins, these are not just simple buildings.
-Might be better to make a detour.
+Making a detour might be wiser.
 It is a nest of the spirits."

 "Really!?
 Jeanne, this is the vanguard car, answer me!"

 He tightly grasped the radio.
-Without waiting for a reply, Kai continued his report to commander's car, which was following them.
+Without waiting for a reply, Kai continued his report to the commander's car, which was immediately behind them.

 Rinne and Reiren, whose eyesight surpassed that of Kai, were already able see a scenery beyond the horizon.

-"Ahead on our path are ruins, which became a nest of spirits.
+"Ahead on our path are ruins, which have become a nest of spirits.
 I suggest taking a detour!"

 [I was about to contact you about it.]